Our history

 2008

 ResourceSmart Schools (RSS) launches and quickly becomes an award-winning sustainability program.
-By 2024, RSS would go on to assist more than 1,500 Victorian schools to embed sustainability in everything they do.
+By 2024, RSS has assisted more than 1,500 Victorian schools to embed sustainability.

 2009